 Maria PANUCCI, wife of the late Leichhardt fruiterer, Umberto.
 Maria is the interfering aunt of Giovanni Lenzi, who comes to live with him behind the deli at Number 96.
 When the wine bar is converted into a disco, she organises to serve bistro meals from the deli.
 She is a very religious woman and worries about Giovanni's sexual exploits.
 Attracted, for a time, to both Arnold and Chook Feather, Maria eventually finds happiness with Luigi Vezzula, the patriarch of a rival family.
 Portrayed by Arianthe Galani.

 Mrs PARALLEL, owner of a boarding house located near Number 96.
 One of her tenants is Lorelei Wilkinson.
+For a time, Dudley Butterfield also takes a room there.

 Dennis PARKER, Dorrie and Herb Evans' "clean freak" son-in-law, who makes their lives a fumigation nightmare when he visits from Melbourne.
 Portrayed by Ron Blanchard.